ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 This test will pass.
 But it's not really testing the right thing.
 If an error was thrown in the `then()` part of our hook, it wouldn't be thrown until after the test had already returned (successfully).
 The `act()` error is warning us about situations like this - cases when an asynchronous action would have caused something to happen _after_ the test had already finished.

+Now, I'll readily agree that the wording of the warning isn't that helpful.
+What does "runs like it does in the browser" even mean?
+Especially given that asynchronous code essentially runs the same in a browser as on a server?
+The

 However, the behaviour is actually incorrect.